General Hunting Regulations

 - The required information, or paper game mammal tag, must be maintained in legible condition at all times.

-- The tag must be kept attached to the carcass or remain with any parts as long as any parts are preserved.
+- The electronic tag validation information, or paper tag must be kept attached to the carcass or remain with any parts as long as any parts are preserved.

 Possession and Transportation